schrieksoft/terraform-provider-snapcd/docs/data-sources/namespace_env_var_from_literal.md

 - `id` (String) Unique ID of the Namespace Env Var (From Literal).
 - `literal_value` (String) Literal value of the input.
 - `type` (String) Type of literal input.
+Must be one of 'String' and 'NotString'.
+Use 'NotString' for values such as numbers, bools, list, maps etc.
 - `usage_mode` (String) Whether the input should be used by default on all Modules, or only when explicitly selected on the Module itself.
+Must be one of 'UseIfSelected' and 'UseByDefault'